 It is imperative that your insurance company is a legitimate company with honest prices.
 To verify this, visit your state department of insurance’s site.
 This way you research local prices ensuring that you only get coverage that you need at the right rate.

 Also, do research on the company’s financials.
 Make sure that it is a reliable company that will be around for years.
 If not, look elsewhere.
 Review this information on the National Association of Insurance Commissioners site.

 Why stop where you are?
 Ask your agent about what deals you qualify for.
 Have good credit?
 Member of a homeowner’s association?
 Live in a gated community?
 If you said “Yes” to all 3, you just qualified for 3 discounts!

 Be sure to get the coverage you deserve at the prices you can afford.
 Seek out the best options out there.
 Save more and gain more!
 You never know what aspect of your life could lead you to a great deal.

-Ask insurance companies if they have any procedures in place to for policy review.
-Will they let you know above updated discounts and other changes that may need review?
+Ask insurance companies if they have any procedures in place for policy review.
+Will they let you know the above-updated discounts and other changes that may need a review?
 Not all agents will keep you abreast of changes that may need policy review.
-Down the road this could save you money and help keep your policies up-to-date.
+Down the road, this could save you money and help keep your policies up-to-date.

 Now that you have researched your home insurance policy, you should be ready to sign the dotted line!
 When disaster strikes, prepare yourself with the right homeowners’ insurance.
 Not to mention, if your home has been harmed by a flood, fire, or tornado, give PuroClean a call at 405-731-4343.
 We provide 24/7 restoration services for homeowners like you.